Kaizer Chiefs sign Lazarous Kambole | Goal.com

-Premier Soccer League (PSL) giants Kaizer Chiefs have confirmed the signing of Zesco United striker Lazarous Kambole.
+Premier Soccer League (PSL) giants Kaizer Chiefs have confirmed the signing of Zesco United striker Lazarous Kambole on Tuesday.

-However, Amakhosi have now announced that they have concluded the signing of Kambole on Tuesday.
+However, Amakhosi have now announced that they have concluded the signing of Kambole.

 A club statement read: "Breaking News: Building For The Season."